-We think this is a truly amazing and delicious version of the classic Indian layered rice dish.
-Our method is close to the traditional way, except we finish ours in the oven rather than on the stovetop.
+A nod to the classic South Asian layered rice dish biryani, this flavorful dish gets finished in the oven rather than on the stovetop.
 This ensures even heating, which acts as an insurance policy against burning.
 Save the leftover onion oil – it's very fragrant and flavorful and can be used in other sauces.

 Whisk together the yogurt, 3 tablespoons salt, chili powder and turmeric in a large bowl.
 Add the chicken and turn to coat.
 Let sit at room temperature until ready to use, up to 1 hour.
 (Alternatively, the chicken can be marinated for up to 2 days covered with plastic wrap in the refrigerator.)

 Meanwhile, heat the oil in a large heavy-bottomed saucepan over high heat until a deep-fry thermometer reaches 350 degrees F. Fry half of the onions, stirring frequently for even cooking, until deep golden brown, 10 to 12 minutes.
 Transfer them to a paper-towel lined baking sheet to drain.
 Season with salt and let cool.
 Let the oil come back up to temperature and repeat with the remaining onions.
 Reserve the oil.

 Wash, rinse and drain the rice in a bowl full of cold water until the water is almost clear, about 5 times.
 Bring the rice, 1/4 cup salt, 4 of the cloves, 3 of the cardamom pods, 1 of the bay leaves, the peppercorns and 3 quarts of water to a boil in a large pot over high heat.
 Cook for exactly 5 minutes.
 (The rice will not be completely cooked; it will continue to cook in the oven.
 Do not cook longer or the rice will get mushy.)
 Drain and transfer the rice and spices to a medium bowl.